 I frequently receive emails and phone calls from athletes or their parents inquiring about treatment for sports injuries.
-These athletes have suffered numerous sports related injuries.
+These athletes have suffered numerous sports-related injuries.
 Some of these athletes have suffered other complications during their recovery.
-Many suffered a serious injury and then several other injuries trying to come back.
-Many are contemplating giving up their respective sport.
+Many suffered a serious injury, and then several other injuries tried to come back.
+Many are contemplating giving up their respective sports.

-Every now and then an athlete or parent just kind of disappears and never returns phone calls or emails once we have the initial consultation.
-Sadly I don’t get the opportunity to help these athletes.
-The reasons…money, time, “we are going to see how he/she does for a while”, “not sure we want to go that route” and so on.
+Every now and then, an athlete or parent just kind of disappears and never returns phone calls or emails once we have the initial consultation.
+Sadly, I don’t get the opportunity to help these athletes.
+The reasons are: money, time, “we are going to see how he/she does for a while,” “not sure we want to go that route,” and so on.
 It is always sad and disappointing when I am not given the opportunity to help these types of athletes.
-I always ask myself “how bad does it have to get for these kids?”
+I always ask myself, “How bad does it have to get for these kids?”

 Sports Injury in The News

-- Anthony Rendon of Rice University, the College Baseball Player of the Year, broke his ankle playing for team USAthis after suffering a season ending injury on the same ankle last year
+- Anthony Rendon of Rice University, the College Baseball Player of the Year, broke his ankle playing for team USA after suffering a season-ending injury on the same ankle last year

-Reggie Bush under incredible stress, embarrassment, and humiliation gives up the Heisman Trophy he won in 2005 because of his issues while at USC.
-The next week he breaks his leg.
-There are numerous research studies that show a very clear connection between increased levels of stress and pressure from outside distractions and an increase in sports related injuries.
-Kevin Kolb, a University of Houston ex suffers a concussion while playing for the Philadelphia Eagles and loses his starting spot to Michael Vick.
+Reggie Bush, under incredible stress, embarrassment, and humiliation, gives up the Heisman Trophy he won in 2005 because of his issues while at USC.
+The next week, he breaks his leg.
+There are numerous research studies that show a very clear connection between increased levels of stress and pressure from outside distractions and an increase in sports-related injuries.
+Kevin Kolb, a former University of Houston student, suffers a concussion while playing for the Philadelphia Eagles and loses his starting spot to Michael Vick.
 The media hounded Kevin for his play and made Vick sound like the savior of Eagles football.

-I read that Owen Daniel, the Texans tight end who was coming back form a torn ACL suffered last season was so nervous before his first gback that he was shaking during warm ups.
+I read that Owen Daniel, the Texans tight end who was coming back from a torn ACL suffered last season, was so nervous before his first game that he was shaking during warm-ups.
 Some of that shaking could have been from healthy excitement about his return to professional football.
-But my training tells me that consciously or unconsciously he was terrified and wondered how his knee would hold up.
-Fear of re-injury is a huge obstacle to overcome when athletes first step back on the field. ame
+But my training tells me that, consciously or unconsciously, he was terrified and wondered how his knee would hold up.
+Fear of re-injury is a huge obstacle to overcome when athletes first step back on the field.

 The Psychological Impact Becomes Cumulative

 The mental and emotional trauma builds up one injury on top of the other.
-For some the sense of overwhelm is so powerful the kid says “I am done”.
+For some, the sense of overwhelm is so powerful that the kid says, “I am done.”
 Many go out and experience another injury.
 All play and attempt to hide the fear, anxiety, and sense of overwhelm.
 So what keeps athletes, parents, coaches, and trainers from getting athletes the help they need to overcome the mental and emotional impact of their injuries?
 What I hear most often is money.
-In our economy financial struggles are very real.
+In our economy, financial struggles are very real.

 Could There Be Another Reason?

 The answer is yes.
-Shame! – a belief that something is wrong with an athlete who needs help to overcome their injury related trauma.
-This shame is also experienced by many parents of athletes if their son or daughter are injured and need help.
-It carries a negative stigma and is seen as a sign of weakness and a reflection on the athlete and those in his/her system.
+Shame is a belief that something is wrong with an athlete who needs help to overcome their injury-related trauma.
+This shame is also experienced by many parents of athletes if their son or daughter is injured and needs help.
+It carries a negative stigma and is seen as a sign of weakness and a reflection on the athlete and those in his or her system.

-When I was in high school I suffered a concussion, separated my shoulder, broke my arm and suffered a severe knee injury where I tore three of the four knee ligaments and a cartilage.
-In college I separated my shoulder again.
-With each injury I moved farther and farther away from a confident, outgoing, fun seeking kid, and closer and closer to a less confident, anxiety filled, pain avoiding athlete trying to act like everything was fine, but terrified of being injured again.
+When I was in high school, I suffered a concussion, separated my shoulder, broke my arm, and suffered a severe knee injury where I tore three of the four knee ligaments and cartilage.
+In college, I separated my shoulder again.
+With each injury, I moved farther and farther away from a confident, outgoing, fun-seeking kid and closer and closer to a less confident, anxiety-filled, pain-avoiding athlete trying to act like everything was fine but terrified of being injured again.
 It had a very dramatic impact on my personality.

 There is good news on my end.
 I work with USA Gymnastics, many NFL and Major League baseball players, Olympic gymnasts and track & field athletes, USA judo and weightlifting athletes, and high school and college athletes from all across the country.
 This treatment model is working its way into these systems.